-- 1. 138 kV Interconnection Substation (operating as 69kV).
-This will include a circuit switcher at high side of customer power transformer and protections as acceptable to NSPI.
-An RTU to interface with NSPI's SCADA, with telemetry and controls as required by NSPI. - Facilities to provide 0.95 leading and lagging power factor at the high side of the Interconnection Customer's interconnection transformer when delivering rated output (20 MW) at the 69kV bus when the voltage at that point is operating between 95% and 105% of nominal.

-- 3. Centralized controls.
+- 1. Facilities to provide 0.95 leading and lagging power factor at the high side of the Interconnection Customer's interconnection transformer when delivering rated output (8 MW) at the 69kV bus when the voltage at that point is operating between 95% and 105% of nominal. - 2.
+Centralized controls.
 These will provide centralized voltage set-point controls and reactive power set-point controls acting to control the voltage on the 69kV system and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
 The controls will also include a curtailment scheme which will limit or reduce total output from the facility upon receipt of a telemetered signal from NSPI's SCADA system.
-The controller will also limit the load ramp rate of the facility to within limits set by NSPI and/or telemetered from NSPI's SCADA system. - 4.
+The controller will also limit the load ramp rate of the facility to within limits set by NSPI and/or telemetered from NSPI's SCADA system. - 3.
 NSPI to have control and monitoring of reactive output of this facility, via the centralized controller.
 This will permit the NSPI Operator to raise or lower the voltage set-point and change the status of any reactive power controls, remotely.
-NSPI will also have remote manual control of the load curtailment scheme. - 5.
-Low voltage ride-through capability in accordance with FERC Order 661-A. - 6.
+NSPI will also have remote manual control of the load curtailment scheme. - 4.
+Low voltage ride-through capability in accordance with FERC Order 661-A. - 5.
 Real-time monitoring (RTU's) of the interconnection substation and facilities for NSPI to execute high speed rejection of generation (transfer trip).